Goorakh/RiskOfChaos/README.md

 * Delayed Attacks: All attacks have a 0.5 second delay before happening, lasts 90 seconds
 * Recruit Random Enemy: Converts a random enemy on the stage to the player team
 * Adaptive Recycling: Repeatedly recycles all items on the stage, lasts 90 seconds
+* Decrease Teleporter Charge Rate: Decreases charge rate for all holdout zones, lasts 1 stage
+* Increase Teleporter Charge Rate: Increases charge rate for all holdout zones, lasts 1 stage
+* Decrease Teleporter Radius: Decreases the radius on all holdout zones, lasts 1 stage
+* Increase Teleporter Radius: Increases the radius on all holdout zones, lasts 1 stage
 </details>

 FAQ: